PaloAltoNetworks/redist-check/README.md

 '-o' argument will open the HTML file in your browser at completion.

-'-c' argument will create 4 csv files at completion.(supported.csv, unsupported.csv, os.csv, content.csv)
+'-c' argument will create 4 csv files at completion.(supported.csv, unsupported.csv, os.csv, content.csv, all.csv)

 ### These arguments are optional and not required.